 On the other hand, if you and your spouse in your negotiations determine that financial support for you after the divorce is appropriate, then you all can agree to contractual alimony payments.
 Contractual alimony is more akin to elements of contract law rather than family law.
 As such, a family court judge would be limited to enforcing the terms of your final decree of divorce as it pertains to alimony.
-If your spouse does not pay you contractual alimony the judge can only order these payments to occur so long as their amount is less than what he or she would have ordered in spousal maintenance.
+If your spouse does not pay you contractual alimony, the judge can only order these payments to occur so long as their amount is less than what they would have ordered in spousal maintenance.

-A judge would assess whether you have a property in your separate estate, or have available community property that could be awarded to you when determining whether spousal maintenance should be ordered.
+A judge would assess whether you have a property in your separate estate or have available community property that could be awarded to you when determining whether spousal maintenance should be ordered.
 A judge will only award you spousal maintenance if no other sources of income are available for you.
-If you have available property that could be sold to keep your head above water after the divorce then it is unlikely that spousal maintenance would be awarded.
+If you have available property that could be sold to keep your head above water after the divorce, then it is unlikely that spousal maintenance would be awarded.

-A key point is that unless domestic violence is in the picture, you and your spouse needed to have been married for at least ten years for spousal maintenance to be ordered.
+The key point is that unless domestic violence is in the picture, you and your spouse needed to have been married for at least ten years for spousal maintenance to be ordered.
 The longer your marriage, the longer the spousal maintenance can be ordered.

 Final thoughts on the finances involved in a Texas divorce